 Furthermore, monitors different supply chain KPIs.
 Measure subcontractor compliance and improve capacity management.

 You can easily monitor logistics.
-For example, you can check parcel-movement through warehouses.
-Asset tracking further speeds up the entire process and eliminate errors.
+For example, you can check parcel movement through warehouses.
+Asset tracking further speeds up the entire process and eliminates errors.

 Asset tracking is very helpful in manufacturing firms.
 You can improve the efficiency of workers by monitoring their movement.
 Furthermore, you can keep your eyes on the goods movement for better management.